"How do I sign up?"

 "Is your pool heated and warm?
 Is it covered?"

 The pool is heated.
-We keep it around 80-90 degrees.
-This is just above the 80 degrees of most public pools.
+We keep it around 87-90 degrees.
 The pool is not covered but shaded by trees.
 Sun shirts are preferred over sunscreen in an effort to use the least amount of chlorine possible.
 If sunscreen must be used, please apply at home to allow time to dry.
 We also recommend that your child use the restroom prior to arriving.

 "Do you teach adult or parent infant classes?"

 No. This is a private residence not open to the public.